 Do you fillet and portion the fish for us?

 Do you encourage catch and release?

-How To Research A Lake Tahoe Fishing Guide
+How To Research Charters For Lake Tahoe Guided Fishing trips

 websites are a great way to determine if your expectations will be met or not.
 Take a look at their gallery pages, you will get a very good idea of what you can expect.